-ClickUp is a another project management tool with Kanban and List boards, as well as a Calendar view, but it’s flexible and functional enough to warrant a place next to proven powerful tools such as Asana, Trello, and Jira.
+ClickUp is another project management tool with Kanban and List boards, as well as a Calendar view, but it’s flexible and functional enough to warrant a place next to proven powerful tools such as Asana, Trello, and Jira.

-You’ll get to add multiple assignees to one task, set up recurring checklists for tasks that repeat, reschedule everyone’s tasks in bulks, and make use of some unorthodox features, such as assigning comments to users, and saving entire websites as tasks.
+You’ll get to add multiple assignees to one task, set up recurring checklists for tasks that repeat, reschedule everyone’s tasks in bulks, and make use of some unorthodox features, such as assigning comments to users and saving entire websites as tasks.

 The best part about this software is that it has a plethora of customizable features, so you can adjust the software to fit your project management practice.